pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

 # Authorize users and groups to claim from provisioner-based classes

-This Services Toolkit topic tells you how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can configure access control so that the required users and groups have authorization to claim from provisioner-based classes.
+This Services Toolkit topic for [service operators](../reference/terminology-and-user-roles.hbs.md#so) explains how you configure access control so that the required users and groups have authorization to claim from provisioner-based classes.

 By default, only users with `cluster-admin` privileges are authorized to create claims for provisioner-based classes.